MHRA/products/medicines/README.md

 # MHRA Products Portal

-This project contains the source code for the medicines information portal, which can be found at: https://products.mhra.gov.uk/
+This project contains the source code for the medicines products portal, which can be found at: https://products.mhra.gov.uk/

 This site allows users to find: